Ecommerce Stats and Trends for Online Success

 78% of American consumers say they’ve discovered at least one product on Facebook (Whatagraph)

-Mark Zuckerberg’s network is responsible for over 80% of all social referral shares to eCommerce and retail websites in the US.
+Mark Zuckerberg’s network is responsible for over 80% of all social referral shares to ecommerce and retail websites in the US.

 In 2024, global revenues generated through social media were expected to reach nearly $700 billion (Statista)